-Janice Eaton, who walks with a group on Treasure Island FL, said, "My group of four women have been together for seven years, and beach walking has changed our lives.
+Janice Eaton, a wellness entrepreneur, who walks with a group on Treasure Island FL, said, "My group of four women have been together for seven years, and beach walking has changed our lives.

 We walk every morning at sunrise.
 We meet at the beginning of the Treasure Island Beach Trail by Gulf Front Park.
 We warm-up with a pretty leisurely stroll down to the end, then cut across the sand to the shoreline.

 On Monday-Wednesday-Friday, we have what we call 'Hammer Time'!
 We walk at a good pace for 4 minutes, then go hard for 1 minute.
 It really gets our hearts pumping.
 We can't talk at all when we have the hammer down!